How To Be At Peace With Food In 3 Easy Steps

 Conclusion

-When you say “yes,” to yourself you are already creating the space to be at peace with food.
+When you say “yes” to yourself, you are already creating the space to be at peace with food.
 Thoughtfully, mindfully, making decisions from your heart, bit by bit, with self-compassion leading you where you need to be!